claudiodekker/chromium-update-notifier/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [Github Releases](https://github.com/claudiodekker/chromium-update-notifier/releases) for more information what has changed recently.

 ## Contributing